 Learn how to play Fast Car on one acoustic guitar!

-Our version vary slightly from how Tracy play the riff, instead of moving up the neck, we found a way to play it using open position chords.
+My one guitar version of ‘Fast Car’ varies slightly from how Tracy play the riff, instead of moving up the neck, I found a way to play it using open position chords.

-The chords are simple using only chord IV – I – VI – V on a loop over the seemingly never ending Verse, like this if you think of this song as in the key of G:
+The chords in ‘Fast Car’ are simple, using only chord IV – I – VI – V on a loop over the seemingly never ending verse.
+The chords become this (if you think of this song as if in the key of G):

 | Cmaj7 G | Em7 D |